stephan-nordnes-eriksen/BOB/README.md

 ![BOB](/BOB.png?raw=true)

 ##Install:
 Currently it is not available anywhere but GitHub.
-Download the repo, or copy the small (6.336 kb) "public/BOB.standalone.min.js".
+Download the repo, or copy the small (<8 KB) "public/BOB.standalone.min.js".
 It is completely stand alone, no external libraries needed.

 ###In the future you can install by running